top of page

 Why is it called "Heyhouses” ?

-“St. Anne’s”, as a town name, only came into being in the 1870s after Lady Eleanor Clifton had paid for the construction of a daughter Church to St. Cuthbert’s Church, Lytham, to be built in the area then known as the Hey Houses.
+“St. Anne’s”, as a town name, only came into being in the 1870s after Lady Eleanor Cecily Clifton had paid for the construction of a daughter Church to St. Cuthbert’s Church, Lytham, to be built in the area then known as the Hey Houses.

 In 1873, the new Church was consecrated and dedicated to St. Anne (the mother of St. Mary) and, in the following years, the area became known as St. Anne’s.